A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

-\begin{enumerate} \item \textbf{Radiology}: We focused on frontal, anterior-posterior (AP) chest X-ray images for a multi-label classification task targeting four diseases: lung opacity, pleural effusion, cardiomegaly, and edema.
+\begin{enumerate} \item \textbf{Radiology}: We focused on frontal, anterior-posterior (AP) chest X-ray images for a multi-label classification task targeting four diseases: cardiomegaly, edema, lung opacity, and pleural effusion.
 All chest X-ray images used in this experiment exclusively exhibited one or more of these diseases.
-The text prompts used to generate the 1,000 synthetic images followed the structure: ``Frontal (AP) chest X-ray image showing \{diseases(s)\}."
-Our validation and test sets of this classification task contained 2,897 and 2,872 images, respectively. \item \textbf{Dermatology}: We focused on dermoscopy images for a multi-class classification task targeting four diseases: melanoma, melanocytic nevus, basal cell carcinoma, and seborrheic keratosis.
-The text prompts used to generate the 1,000 synthetic images followed the structure: ``Dermoscopy image showing \{disease\}."
+The text prompts used to generate the synthetic images followed the structure: ``\textit{Frontal (AP) chest X-ray image showing \{diseases(s)\}}."
+We trained classifiers on 1\% (238 images), 2.5\% (583 images), 5\% (1,161 images), 7.5\% (1,737 images), 10\% (2,307 images), 25\% (5,705 images), 50\% (11,398 images), and 100\% (22,790 images) of the real training data, corresponding synthetic data, or the real data supplemented with the synthetic data, resulting in double the number of images at each respective percentage.
+Our validation and test sets of this classification task contained 2,897 and 2,872 images, respectively. \item \textbf{Dermatology}: We focused on dermoscopy images for a multi-class classification task targeting four diseases: basal cell carcinoma, melanocytic nevus, melanoma, and seborrheic keratosis.
+The text prompts used to generate the synthetic images followed the structure: ``\textit{Dermoscopy image showing \{disease\}}."
+We trained classifiers on 1\% (195 images), 2.5\% (492 images), 5\% (985 images), 7.5\% (1,478 images), 10\% (1,973 images), 25\% (4,937 images), 50\% (9,876 images), and 100\% (19,755 images) of the real training data, corresponding synthetic data, or the real data supplemented with the synthetic data, resulting in double the number of images at each respective percentage.
 Our validation and test sets of this classification task contained 2,516 and 2,460 images, respectively. \item \textbf{Surgery}: We focused on robot-assisted radical prostatectomy images for a multi-class classification task targeting four surgical actions: cutting the suture, picking up the needle, positioning the needle tip, and pushing the needle through the tissue.
-The text prompts used to generate the 1,000 synthetic images followed the structure: ``Robot-assisted radical prostatectomy image of \{surgical action\}."
-Our validation and test sets of this classification task each contained 5,500 images. \end{enumerate}
+The text prompts used to generate the synthetic images followed the structure: ``\textit{Robot-assisted radical prostatectomy image of \{surgical action\}}."
+We trained classifiers on 1\% (530 images), 2.5\% (1,329 images), 5\% (2,659 images), 7.5\% (3,991 images), 10\% (5,324 images), 25\% (13,314 images), 50\% (26,629 images), and 100\% (53,261 images) of the real training data, corresponding synthetic data, or the real data supplemented with the synthetic data, resulting in double the number of images at each respective percentage.
+Our validation and test sets of this classification task contained 6,142 and 6,648 images, respectively. \end{enumerate}